 Absolute zero corresponds to the lowest temperature that is theoretically possible.
 It is equivalent to -273.15 degrees Celsius.
 At this point, all atoms and molecules are completely still and have no energy for motion.
 No events can happen and the flow of time stops until the body interacts with another substance that has temperature or motion.

 Heat is a form of energy that spontaneously flows from one body to another due to differences in temperature.
-Heat is not a property of a particular state of matter.
-It is a term to describe the energy that flows between two systems at different temperatures.
 Once the heat energy is transferred to an object, it becomes a part of the internal energy of the system.
-The subsequent distribution of this transferred energy will depend on the underlying structure of the system.
+The subsequent distribution within the system of this transferred energy will depend on the underlying structure of the system.
 Let’s do a thought experiment in which a block of ice is placed inside a room with air at 25 degrees Celsius temperature.
 Here we have two systems, the ice and the air inside the room, that have dissimilar physical properties in contact with each other.

 What events will unfold spontaneously with time?

 Heat energy from air particles inside the room will flow into ice.
 It will raise the kinetic energy(temperature) of the water molecules and allow it to have chaotic movement.
 With flow of time, this will break down the orderly crystal structure of ice.
 The heat will flow spontaneously from air into the ice until it’s temperature becomes 25 degrees Celsius.
 At this temperature, ice can no longer maintain its order and turns into liquid water with molecules in chaos.

 Entropy, equilibrium and steady state